MikeMugu/Zukini/README.md

 All of these extension methods extend the ElementScope element, and can be used by simply adding a "using Zukini;" to your using statements.

 ##TableRows

     FindAllRows()

+Finds all rows that are children of the current element scope.
+This method is usually called when the current element scope is a table.